 - The scheme is supported by a robust IT framework.

-- IT supports beneficiary identification, maintaining treatments records, processes claims, addresses grievances, etc.
+- IT supports beneficiary identification, maintaining treatment records, processes claims, addresses grievances, etc.

-- There is a fraud detection, prevention and control system at both the central and state levels, which is critical for preventing frauds.
+- There is fraud detection, prevention, and control system at both the central and state levels, which is critical for preventing fraud.

 There are certain criticisms and challenges in the implementation of PM-JAY.
 They are briefly described below.